ash-jc-allen/redactable-models/README.md

 #### `HashContents`

-The `HashContents` strategy allows you to MD5 hash the contents of the field.
+The `HashContents` strategy allows you to hash the contents of the field with specific algorithm.
+"MD5" is the default algorithm.

 This can be useful when you still want to be able to compare the redacted fields, but don't want to expose the original data.